 - The Lost Love Bachelor: This character might have considered marriage, but their preferred partner is unavailable (either deceased, married to another, of the wrong orientation, or just uninterested) and they are unwilling to settle for someone else.
 May seize on a He-Man Woman Hater attitude as an excuse, similar in some ways to the above.

 - The Casanova Bachelor: On the flip side, they may like the opposite sex just fine and either prefer the single lifestyle or Really Get Around and enjoy variety a little too much to settle down with just one person.
 Or in the case of the Casanova Wannabe, they may just aspire to this.

 - The Commitmentphobic Bachelor: Somewhere in the middle, this character enjoys romance but has issues that keep them from getting all the way down the aisle.
 May overlap with Serial Romeo or In Love with Love, especially if they believe that marriage would somehow kill the spark between them and their amore.

 - In Death Note, L and Light Yagami fall into the Married to the Job category.
 Light does become engaged to Misa, but never follows through and his reasons have little to do with romance in any case.
-Contrary to the wishes of shippers and despite the subtext, they are not canonically of the Armored Closet Gay variety.
+Despite the Foe Romance Subtext, they are not canonically of the closet gay variety.